csdcorp/local_image_provider/README.md

     }
 ```

-Get an ImageProvider for an image like so:
+Get an ImageProvider for a local image like so:

 ```dart
 import 'package:local_image_provider/local_image_provider.dart' as lip;